 - Exciton Diffusion in Organic Semiconductors

-In order to test our materials, we fabricate small solar cells on glass substrates that contain a transparent conductive material, indium tin oxide.
+For our studies, we fabricate small solar cells on glass substrates that contain a transparent conductive material, indium tin oxide.
 We first add a transparent conductive polymer, which serves as one electrode, then cast our organic semiconductor blend from a single solution via spin-coating.
 The two materials phase separate into an interconnected network of donor and acceptor phases upon drying by evaporation of the solvent, which, as mentioned above, strongly influences the performance of OPV devices.
 We work to control the nanoscale morphology of the blend film by adjusting the parameters of our organic film processes, including the solvents, solvent additives, concentration, blend ratio, spin rate, and temperature.
 A low work function, reflective metal contact is then added to the top surface via thermal evaporation through a shadow mask.
 The end result is an organic film sandwiched between two electrodes.
 To test the cells, we use a lamp that mimics the spectrum and intensity of sunlight, and measure the current generated as a function of voltage.
 Comparing the maximum power generated to the total power available from the incident light gives an efficiency value.
-We use other tools such as charge transport and recombination studies and nanoscale morphological characterization to understand the origin of the OPV performance and to find news ways of obtaining higher efficiency solar cells.

 Charge carrier transport and carrier recombination govern the operation of all electronic devices, including those utilizing organic semiconductors.
 Thus, understanding charge transport and charge recombination in organic semiconductors is a prerequisite for successfully designing future high performance organic electronic devices such as solar cells, field-effect transistors or light emitting diodes.